evmcnb/quartz/content/Pearls/Down's syndrome.md

 - Serum b-HCG + pregnancy-associated plasma protein A (PAPPA) + nuchal translucency measurement
 - Down's syndrome is suggested by $\uparrow$ b-HCG, $\downarrow$ PAPP-A and thickened nuchal translucency
 - Trisomy 18 (Edwards syndrome) and 13 (Patau syndrome) give similar results but the hCG tends to be lower

+> [!info] Increased nuchal translucency
+> It's a well known marker for chromosomal abnormalities such as Down's.
+But it's also associated with other fetal abnormalities, especially congenital heart defects

 If women book later in the pregnancy (15-20 weeks), the quadruple test should be offered:
 - aFP